Barbuseries/go-muscu/README.md

 `Pause`

-And a countdown timer corresponding to the exercice's pause duration.
+And a countdown timer corresponding to the exercise's pause duration.

 This will be repeated until all series have been done.
 At which point it will go to the next exercise.